Subjects

 View

-Isotopes are atoms of the same element (same number of protons) but with different numbers of neutrons.
-This concept explains why atoms of the same element can have different masses.
+Vocabulary: Isotopes are atoms of the same element (same number of protons) but with different numbers of neutrons, resulting in different atomic masses.

-Example: Hydrogen has three isotopes: protium (1 proton, 0 neutrons), deuterium (1 proton, 1 neutron), and tritium (1 proton, 2 neutrons).
+For example, hydrogen has three naturally occurring isotopes: protium (1 proton, 0 neutrons), deuterium (1 proton, 1 neutron), and tritium (1 proton, 2 neutrons).
+This understanding of isotopes has practical applications in nuclear physics, medicine, and carbon dating.

 Key FOOD.